 You cannot change any values in the Memory fields; they are only for your information.
 The fields show the total installed random access memory (RAM) and amounts allocated to base memory, extended memory, and other (high) memory.
+RAM is the computer's working memory, where the computer stores programs and data currently being used, so they are accessible to the CPU.
 RAM is counted in kilobytes (KB: approximately one thousand bytes) and megabytes (MB: approximately one million bytes).

-RAM is the computer's working memory, where the computer stores programs and data currently being used, so they are accessible to the CPU.
 Modern personal computers may contain up to 64 MB, 128 MB, or more.

-Base Memory: Typically 640 KB.
+Base Memory Typically 640 KB.
 Also called conventional memory.
 The DOS operating system and conventional applications use this area.

-Extended Memory: Above the 1-MB boundary.
+Extended Memory Above the 1 MB boundary.
 Early IBM personal computers could not use memory above 1 MB, but current PCs and their software can use extended memory.

-Total Memory: Displays the total memory in the system.
+Other Memory Betw een 640 KB and 1 MB; often called high memory.
+DOS may load terminate-and-stay (TSR) programs in this area, such as device drivers, to free as much conventional memory as possible for applications.
+Lines in your config.sys file that start with loadhigh, load programs into high memory.